YeeJeremy/OptionPrice/README.md

 > sd(lsm$value)/sqrt(n_path)
 [1] 0.009158486
 ~~~
-The computed bounds using the duality approach
+The computed bounds using the duality approach (Rogers)
 ~~~
 ## Out of sample paths and 1-step subsimulation
 n_path2 <- 1000